gesellix/keepass-node/README.md

 KeePass-Node is based on the idea of [BrowsePass](http://bitbucket.org/namn/browsepass), which helps you to open a file from your current filesystem or from a URL by using only browser based libraries.

-While it's a great step forward to use a browser based KeePass reader, I don't want to save my keepass file in any cloud or keep it with me on a USB stick all the time.
+While it's a great step forward to use a browser based KeePass reader, ~~I don't want to save my keepass file in any cloud~~ (I guess I changed my mind - see below for Google Drive sync) or keep it with me on a USB stick all the time.
 I expect to mostly have internet access, so what about saving my keepass file on my private server and access it by a tool like BrowserPass?
 For the typical usage of only reading from my keepass file, that would be enough.

 To make BrowserPass more convenient, I didn't want to always upload a keepass file.
 I just wanted to enter